Managing Your Own Learning

 In most respects, your expectations of eLearning should be similar to those of a traditional classroom.
 You should expect quality education delivered by qualified, concerned instructors.
+It is much easier to procrastinate if your course does not have sheduled meeting times so discipline yourself.
 You should also expect to assume responsibility for your own learning.

 Your Personal Learning Style

 There are many types of learning styles; auditory, visual, and kinesthetic, to name a few.
 Identifying your preferred style may help you assess which learning environment is best for you.
 Students who benefit most from an eLearning experience are independent learners who are highly motivated and posses strong time management skills.
 You may visit our Counseling & Educational Support Services offices for a learning style screening.
 In addition, there are a variety of assessment tools available on the Web: